5 Benefits Of Zinc + How To Make Sure You Get Enough Of The Essential Mineral

 Best sources of zinc.

-As with many other nutrients, the best approach to getting the zinc you need (again, the recommended intake is 8 to 11 milligrams per day for adults) is by eating a variety of foods that contain this mineral.
+As with many other nutrients, the best approach to getting the zinc you need (again, the recommended intake12 is 8 to 11 milligrams per day for adults) is by eating a variety of foods that contain this mineral.
 If you follow a vegetarian or vegan diet—or don't eat shellfish, red meat, or poultry—you may have a harder time getting dietary zinc.
 That's where supplements may come in handy.

 There are plenty of foods that are high in zinc.
 Some of the most significant sources are:

 That said, not all zinc food sources are created equal.
-Zinc absorption in the gut is significantly higher when the mineral is consumed from protein versus plant sources.
+Zinc absorption13 in the gut is significantly higher when the mineral is consumed from protein versus plant sources.
 That's because phytates—a natural part of plants, considered "anti-nutrients"—are known to inhibit zinc absorption (and calcium and iron absorption, too).

 While it's best to get as much zinc as you can from foods, nutrient gaps can exist.
 Zinc supplements are widely available; however, there are several types, and some are better than others.